What is this course about?

-Math 104 (Quantitative Literacy) focuses on algebraic and numeric skills in a context of applications and problem-solving to prepare students for Stat 121 (Introduction to Statistics for the Social Sciences) or Math 100 (Contemporary Mathematics).
+Math 104 (Quantitative Literacy) focuses on algebraic and numeric skills in a context of applications and problem-solving.
+This prepares students for Stat 121 (Introduction to Statistics for the Social Sciences) or Math 100 (Contemporary Mathematics).
 Topics include quantitative relationships, algebraic reasoning, functional reasoning, probabilistic and statistical reasoning, and incorporate quantitative communication skills and technology.

 Why develop this course?

-Currently many students have difficulty passing Math 106 (Algebra and Elementary Functions), or had to take a series of courses (LRC 099 and Math 106) which were previously a prerequisite requirement for Math 100 (Contemporary Mathematics) and Stat 121 (Introduction to Statistics for the Social Sciences).
-Math 104 (Quantitative Literacy) is focused on applied foundations of mathematics rather than algebra, and will prepare students for a GEP course in the following semester.
+Currently many students have difficulty passing Math 106 (Algebra and Elementary Functions), or have had to take a series of courses (LRC 099 and Math 106) which were formerly a prerequisite for Math 100 (Contemporary Mathematics) and Stat 121 (Introduction to Statistics for the Social Sciences).
+Math 104 (Quantitative Literacy) focuses on applied foundations of mathematics rather than algebra, and prepares students for a GEP course in the following semester.

 Who should take this course?